badaix/snapcast/README.md

 After installation, Snapserver and Snapclient are started with the command line arguments that are configured in `/etc/default/snapserver` and `/etc/default/snapclient`.
 Allowed options are listed in the man pages (`man snapserver`, `man snapclient`) or by invoking the snapserver or snapclient with the `-h` option.

 The server configuration is done in `/etc/snapserver.conf`.
-Different streams can by configured in the `[stream]` section with a list of `stream` options, e.g.:
+Different audio sources can by configured in the `[stream]` section with a list of `source` options, e.g.:

     [stream]
-    stream = pipe:///tmp/snapfifo?name=Radio&sampleformat=48000:16:2&codec=flac
+    source = pipe:///tmp/snapfifo?name=Radio&sampleformat=48000:16:2&codec=flac
-    stream = file:///home/user/Musik/Some%20wave%20file.wav?name=File
+    source = file:///home/user/Musik/Some%20wave%20file.wav?name=File

-The pipe stream (`stream = pipe`) will per default create the pipe.
-Sometimes your audio source might insist in creating the pipe itself.
-So the pipe creation mode can by changed to "not create, but only read mode", using the `mode` option set to `create` or `read`:

-    stream = pipe:///tmp/snapfifo?name=Radio&mode=read

 Available stream sources are: